Menthalion/FateProvidence/README.md

 *improve by mastery: craft / plan / counsel*

 - ###### Overcome

-  Create a new or original target.
+  Create a new or original fact / extra.
 Lacking time and components / conditions influence difficulty.

   Restore the structure of / remove a condition on a target.

 - ######   Create an advantage

   Improve target's structure or situation by skillfully modifying it.

 ##### Force